Sour Crop in Chickens

 Candidiasis usually affects chickens coping with a weakened immune system.
-That’s why it’s common to coincide with another disease.
-In that case, it can be challenging to diagnose as clinical signs will show up from both disorders.
+That's why it's common to coincide with another disease.
+It can be challenging to diagnose in that case as both disorders will show clinical signs.

 Causes of Sour Crop

-- dirty, contaminated food and water, or unhealthy diets
+- dirty food and water, or unhealthy diets

-- stress of any kind, like bullying, or aggressive roosters
+- any kind of stress, like bullying, or aggressive roosters

 - an underlying illness or condition